V-Wong/COMP3141/Property Based Testing/README.md

 However, property based tests depend heavily on **test data generation**:
 - Random inputs may not be as informative as hand-crafted inputs:
   - use shrinking.
+This is the process of finding the smallest counterexample to a property.
 - Random inputs may not cover all necessary corner cases:
-  - use a coverage checker
+  - use a coverage checker.
+These are tools that measure the quality of our tests.
 - Random inputs must be generated for user-defined types:
   - QuickCheck includes functions to build custom generators.